-is valid for an organization, not only describes and regulates the organization itself, but also creates new concepts that have a certain meaning only inside the organization.
-More specifically, it describes the activities to be performed and assigns to each activity an "actor"; this results in a description of the actions an agent is allowed, obliged, forbidden etc. to do while playing a certain role inside the organization.
-In a sense, one could say that a concept or a role is institutionalized in an organization when its expected patterns of behavior are described in a description which is valid in the organization.
+Intuitively, 'being institutionalised', for a role or, more generally, for a concept means to be embedded in the structure of the organisation.
+Like the validity relation for norms, it is used to give a 'legal status' to concepts and roles that are used and structured in the organisation.
+In other words, the idea is that a description which is valid for an organisation, not only describes and regulates the organisation itself, but also creates new concepts that have a certain meaning only inside the organisation.
+More specifically, it describes the activities to be performed and assigns to each activity an 'actor'; this results in a description of the actions an agent is allowed, obliged, forbidden, etc. to do while playing a certain role inside the organisation.
+In a sense, one could say that a concept or a role is institutionalised in an organisation when its expected patterns of behaviour are described in a description which is valid in the organisation.

-For instance, if we take the Italian Constitution, which in a sense can be seen as a description of an organization (the Italian State), among the rules (articles) composing it, several can be found which describe the role of the Italian President, as suggested above, what (s)he is obliged to do: "Laws are promulgated by the president within a month after having been adopted", what (s)he is allowed and forbidden to do: "The president may dissolve one or both chambers after having consulted their speakers.
+For instance, if we take the Italian Constitution, which in a sense can be seen as one of the relevant descriptions of an organisation (the Italian State), among the rules (articles) composing it, several can be found which describe the role of the Italian President, as suggested above, what (s)he is obliged to do: "Laws are promulgated by the president within a month after having been adopted", what (s)he is allowed and forbidden to do:

+"The president may dissolve one or both chambers after having consulted their speakers.
 He may not exercise this power during the last six months of his term, provided this period does not coincide partly or entirely with the last six months of the term of chambers".